CSIRT-MU/BehaviorNetworkSegmentation/analyses/README.md

 # Analyses

-This folder contains folders with following analyses:
+This folder contains subfolders with following analyses:

 ## Dataset preprocessing